LightYagami116/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML provides the structure for a webpage.
+Think of it as the concrete and metal of a building the concrete/metal provide the structure and all the windows, sheetrock and other materials provide the style.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: block; displays elements on their own line whereas display: inline; displays elements next to other elements on same line.

 3. What are the 4 areas of the box model?

+margin, border, content, padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross Axis

 5. Explain why git is valuable to a team of developers.

+git is a valuable tool to a development team cause it allows teams to better collaborate on code in a much more efficient way.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.